1 Samuel 3:1–21 . . . Bible Study Summary with Videos and Questions

 "Eli" (literally "God is High") realized that God's words to Samuel were very significant, thereby insisting that the lad tell him what God had said.
 A faithful prophet from the start, Samuel faithfully reported to Eli all that God had revealed to him (v.
 18).
 Ironically, Samuel's first message as a prophet was an announcement of his teacher's doom.
 (Note: This was the second time Eli had received a prophecy of his family's future [cf. 2:27–36].
 Thus he knew that the prediction would surely come to pass; so, in v.
 18, we see that he accepted God's will submissively.)

 God's announcement to Samuel of what he was about to do to him would certainly cause both ears of those who'd heard such news to tingle.
 That's no exaggeration.
-When Eli heard the news, he collapsed, resulting in his death (which is shown in v.
-18 on Week 5's summary page).
+When Eli heard the news, he collapsed, resulting in his death (which is shown in our v.
+18 summary).
 The message given to Samuel focused on Eli’s sin more than on the sins of his sons.
 More specifically, God indicated that he'd bring about judgment on Eli and his house because Eli knew well of his sons' sins but did nothing to restrain them.
 In contemporary terms, Eli was an “enabler.”
 He facilitated his sons’ sinful behavior rather than resisted and opposed it.

 Samuel’s Ministry (vv.
 19–21)